Saudi Arabia to build grand mosque at IIU

 He discussed various elements of varsity progress, future strategies, and upcoming developments in his speech.
 He told that Quality Enhancement Cell will be reporting to the Office of the President with a focus on inside campus and outside the campus interaction.

-Dr. Hathal, while discussing the role of Information Technology said the department will be developed as per contemporary requirements as it would be a key tolaunch the e-governance feature on campus.
-He said the solution to the issue of space in the campus building will be a top priority and a separate Department on infrastructural development will report to IIU President.
+Dr. Hathal, while discussing the role of Information Technology said the department will be developed as per contemporary requirements as it would be a key to launch the e-governance feature on campus.

 Dr Hathal emphasised on training and academic excellence and said the university will appoint deputy deans at the faculties for academic excellence, research, and development, while the Human Resource Department will be engaged in training the professionals to broaden exposure and polish their abilities.